geminerald/bodybutter/README.md

 ## Design

+<p> The overall design ethos of this website was to be in keeping with what a user would expect with a skincare brand.
+Colours and elements are soft, the colours particularly are chosen to evoke the feeling or memory of a trip to a spa or similar. </p>

 ### Fonts

 Key qualities needed for the font of an online web shop are simplicity, in order to not distract or slow the user down, and clarity - so that they can quickly absorb anything they see.